 Garry is board certified by NCBTMB and licensed to practice in the state of Michigan and specializes in the treatment of elite athletes with injury rehabilitation and consults with many of the areas finest athletic trainers including Ironman Champion Laura Sophiea, Jan Jacobs, Ironman James Stromberg, movie star and trainer Michael Knight from Michael Knight AOS training center in Michigan.
 Garry is also certified by RockTape in Fascial Movement Taping.

-Garry has traveled to St. Moritz, Switzerland as the team massage therapist for the U.S. Olympic team at the Bobsled and Skeleton World Championships and has provided treatments for the Olympian Katie Uhlaender, 2014 bronze medial winner and Mike Kohn, 2002 bronze medial winner.
+Garry has traveled to St. Moritz, Switzerland as the team massage therapist for the U.S. Olympic team at the Bobsled and Skeleton World Championships and has provided treatments for the Olympian Katie Uhlaender, and Mike Kohn, 2002 bronze medial winner.
 Garry was selected as a team member of the 2002 Winter Olympic Massage Team in Salt Lake City, and was celebrated for his contributions by the USOC Performance Services Division at the NATA Convention in St. Louis.

 Garry was nominated for Massage Therapist of the Year by Detroit Monthly magazine.
 The first person to ever demonstrate massage therapy techniques at a World’s Fair in Seville, Spain (United States pavilion).